harshnative/JARVIS/additional_readmes/speedTest_utility.md

-# speed test in Jarvis
+# Speed Test In Jarvis

 Jarvis includes a powerfull tool to quickly check your internet speed as well as ping